Our role – principal activities

 RFL currently operates two Schemes:

-The Alternative Scheme – enables building societies and banks with balance sheet values below £7bn to utilise their qualifying dormant accounts to support their favoured local and aligned charities.
+Enabling building societies and banks with balance sheet values below £7bn to utilise their qualifying dormant accounts to support their favoured local and aligned charities

 Participation in either scheme enables the bank or building society to utilise their dormant account monies for the benefit of good causes.
 In accordance with The Act, the right of account holders to reclaim their dormant balance is protected in perpetuity by the transfer of the individual’s claim against the bank or building society to RFL.